LukasZahradnik/PyNeuraLogic/docs/quick_start.rst

     representing edges and *feature* predicate name for representing features.

 ..
 NOTE::
-    In the example, we encode the graph structure (and its features) using an *example* (:py:meth:`~neuralogic.core.dataset.Dataset.add_example`), which does not handle target labels - those are handled by *queries* (:py:meth:`~neuralogic.core.dataset.Dataset.add_query`).
+    In the example, we encode the graph structure (and its features) using an *example* (:py:meth:`~neuralogic.core.dataset.Dataset.add_example`) which concerns solely the input data.
+The target "labels", which can generally take on more complex forms in relational learning, are handled by *queries* (:py:meth:`~neuralogic.core.dataset.Dataset.add_query`) instead.

 Model Definition
 ################

-The model architecture is encoded in the instance of the :py:class:`~neuralogic.core.template.Template` class via rules or a list of predefined modules
+Models in PyNeuraLogic are not just particular computational graphs, as common in classic deep learning, but can be viewed more generaly as *templates* for (differentiable) computation.
+The template structure is encoded in the instance of the :py:class:`~neuralogic.core.template.Template` class via relational *rules*, or a list of predefined modules
-(i.e. a :py:class:`~neuralogic.utils.templates.TemplateList` instance populated with modules, for example, with :py:class:`~neuralogic.utils.templates.modules.gcn.GCNConv`)
+(i.e. a :py:class:`~neuralogic.utils.templates.TemplateList` instance populated with modules, for example, with :py:class:`~neuralogic.utils.templates.modules.gcn.GCNConv`).

 .. code-block:: Python